 Participation in international trade is essential for developing countries to achieve high rates of economic growth and reduce poverty.
 On the consumer side, trade and trade liberalization boost real incomes by lowering the cost of consumption and by providing access to a greater variety of goods.
-On the producer side, increased competition from abroad relocates factors of production to the most productive firms, while access to imported inputs and new export opportunities from reciprocal liberalization can enable firms to overcome limited domestic demand and boost firm productivity.
+On the producer side, increased competition from abroad relocates factors of production to the most productive firms, while access to imported inputs and new export opportunities from reciprocal liberalization can enable firms to overcome limited domestic demand and boost firm productivity.2

 Regional trade agreements can serve as a springboard to participation in global trade by boosting trade among countries at similar stages of development.
 For example, exporters are found to have higher chances of surviving global competition when they first export to regional markets (cf. Kamuganga 2012, Regolo 2017).
-Recognizing the potential for trade with each other, governments in Africa have launched a number of regional trade agreements over the last decades, with the most recent (and arguably most ambitious) example being the African Free Trade Area (AfCFTA).
+Recognizing the potential for trade with each other, governments in Africa have launched a number of regional trade agreements over the last decades, with the most recent (and arguably most ambitious) example being the African Free Trade Area (AfCFTA).3

 Two forms of regional trade agreements are free trade areas and customs unions.
 In a free trade area, members strive to liberalize trade with each other, but each country sets its own tariff schedule for imports originating from non-members.
-A customs union goes a step further: members negotiate and adopt a uniform tariff schedule called a Common External Tariff with each member applying the same tariff rates on imports originating from outside of the union.
+A customs union goes one step further: members negotiate and adopt a uniform tariff schedule called a Common External Tariff, resulting in each member applying the same tariff rates on imports originating from outside of the union.
 While this implies that members give up their autonomy to unilaterally set tariffs against non-members of the union (e.g., to increase external protection for strategic industries), implementing the same external tariff regime has distinct advantages.

-In a customs union, the CET should theoretically eliminate the risk of price differentials that would make re-exportation of imported goods profitable and essentially render preferential Rules of Origin obsolete.
-However, in the absence of a uniform tariff schedule, as is the case in a free trade area, member states have to deal with issues of "trade deflection", where a good is imported through the member country with the lowest tariff and is then re-exported to other members.
-To mitigate this risk, free trade areas have to implement costly monitoring systems and often unnecessarily strict Rules of Origin that end up impeding trade among member states.
-Additionally, establishing a customs union is normally a gateway for deeper forms of regional economic integration, such as a
+In a customs union, the CET eliminates the risk of price differentials that would make re-exportation of imported goods profitable and essentially renders preferential Rules of Origin obsolete.
+In the absence of a uniform tariff schedule, as is the case in a free trade area, member states have to deal with issues of "trade deflection", where a good is imported through the member country with the lowest tariff and is then re-exported to other members.
+To mitigate this risk, free trade areas have to implement costly monitoring systems and often unnecessarily strict Rules of Origin that end up impeding trade of members with each other.
+Additionally, establishing a customs union is normally